2025

 Reader, A. T., & Ehrsson, H. H. (2019).
 Weakening the subjective sensation of own hand ownership does not interfere with rapid finger movements.
 PLoS ONE, 14(10), e0223580. doi: 10.1371/journal.pone.0223580

 Reader, A. T.*, & Crucianelli, L.* (2019).
 A multisensory perspective on the role of the amygdala in body ownership.
-Journal of Neuroscience, 39(39), . doi: *shared first authorship
+Journal of Neuroscience, 39(39), . doi: *shared authorship

 Reader, A. T., & Holmes, N. P. (2019).
 Repetitive transcranial magnetic stimulation over the left posterior middle temporal gyrus reduces wrist velocity during emblematic hand gesture imitation.
 Brain Topography, 32(2), 332-341. doi: 10.1007/s10548-018-0684-1